talwarmanoj/petclinic/README.md

     1. Ensure that the hostname of tomcat deployment server i.e. ubuntu should be resovable either via DNS or via an entry in /etc/hosts
-    2. Install sshpass package on your system where you will run this code
+    2. Install sshpass package on your system where you will run this code For example, if you are on Ubuntu, you can run: sudo apt-get install sshpass

 ### Deployment
 In order to deploy the war file to tomcat, simply clone this repository and then run: